michael-wall/saml-restore-tool/README.md

 ## Introduction ##
-- The SAML Restore Tool can be used to programatically restore a SAML configuration for Liferay as SAML Service Provider (SP) in a non-prod environment for example after a Liferay PaaS Backup from another environment is restored into that non-prod environment.
+- The SAML Restore Tool can be used to programatically restore a SAML configuration for Liferay as SAML Service Provider (SP) in a non-prod environment, for example after a Liferay PaaS Backup from another environment is restored into that non-prod environment.
 - We encourage customers to backup and restore prod data to non-prod environments regularly, however:
   - Liferay DXP stores SAML Admin configuration (General, Service Provider and Identity Provider Connections) in it's database.
   - Liferay DXP stores the SAML Admin > Certificate and Private Key and Encryption Certificate and Private Key in either the Document Library or within the File System.